Hyundai Tucson SUV - Engines, drive & performance

 The Korean brand has a development team based at the Nurburgring circuit in Germany, and countless hours of driving on European roads, and the famously tortuous Nordschleife track, has clearly done the Tucson no harm at all.
 Unlike most SUVs, there's feel in the steering as well as accuracy, and the Tucson feels keen to turn, with very little body lean.
 It may not be quite as involving as the Ford Kuga but it's more agile than the Toyota RAV4.

 We’ve already been able to try the Tucson Hybrid, with a 1.6-litre turbo petrol engine and 59bhp electric motor giving a combined 227bhp.
 A six-speed automatic gearbox and four-wheel drive get the SUV from 0-62mph in a respectable eight seconds, and on to a top speed of 120mph.

-Summon its maximum power with your right foot and there's a decent surge of acceleration.
-Perhaps more unexpectedly, there's also a fairly sporty engine note, which hints that Hyundai's N performance engineers have had some input.
+There’s a reasonable surge of acceleration when you press on the throttle hard enough and, perhaps slightly unexpectedly, a fairly sporty accompanying engine note.
 Drive more sensibly and the Tucson Hybrid's powertrain is remarkably hushed, meaning you often have to refer to the on-screen display to see which power source is in use.

 The transition between petrol and electric power is very smooth, although it can be difficult to keep the Tucson Hybrid in electric mode when pulling away, with the petrol engine eager to chime in.
 The transition between petrol and electric power is very smooth, although it can be difficult to keep the Tucson Hybrid in electric mode when pulling away, with the petrol engine eager to chime in.
 We did notice the automatic gearbox is keen to shift up early, which is no bad thing, as it helps keep the petrol engine quiet.